platformsh-templates/ghrw-templates/README.md

 [platformsh/gha-template-pr-tests](https://github.com/platformsh/gha-template-pr-tests) action for more details.

 ### Inputs
-* `delay-start` - _Optional_.
+* `DELAY_START` - _Optional_.
 Delay the start of testing for X seconds after the PR environment is available.
 Please note this is in seconds, not milliseconds.
 Must be a valid integer.

 ### Uses